 The CCR Rule required owners or operators of CCR facilities to develop and adopt "measures that will effectively minimize CCR from becoming airborne at the facility, including CCR fugitive dust originating from CCR units, roads, and other CCR management and material handling activities" (40 CFR 257.80).
 KCP&L prepared and placed a CCR Fugitive Dust Control Plan for this facility into the facility operating record on October 19, 2015.
 The CCR Rule requires owners or operators to "prepare an annual CCR fugitive dust control report that includes a description of the actions taken by the owner or operator to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective measures taken."
-This first annual report was developed and placed into the facility operating record no later than December 19, 2016, in accordance with 40 CFR 257.80 (c).
+The first annual report was developed and placed into the facility operating record on December 19, 2016, in accordance with 40 CFR 257.80 (c).
+In accordance with the same section of the CCR Rule, this report has been developed and placed into the CCR Operating Record on December 19, 2018, no later than one year following the placement of the previous annual report into the CCR Operating Record on December 19, 2017.